knilsen7/Equinor/README.md

 # Equinor
-Repository for the work in IN
+Repository for the work in Equinor